 - Itinerary: Avenida del Mediterráneo – Calle Escalante – Calle Pintor Ferrandis – Plaza Iglesia Nuestra Señora de los Ángeles – Calle Pedro Maza – Calle Remonta – Calle Reina – Plaza Armada Española- Calle Dr. JJ Dómine – Avenida del Puerto – Calle Cristo del Grao – Calle Ernesto Anastasio – Calle Francisco Cubells – Calle Rosario – Plaza Nuestra Señora del Rosario.

-For more information download the official leaflet here (only available in Spanish)
+For more information download the official 2018 leaflet here

 For more photos of this procession visit this Flickr Album